SandraKla/SandraKla/README.md

 I have worked in my free time on a Shiny App for Age-dependent Reference Intervals in __R__ (see [AdRI](https://github.com/SandraKla/Age-dependent-Reference-Intervals)) and for processing data from the FreeSurfer program for evaluating MRI images of the brain (see [ShinySurfer](https://github.com/SandraKla/ShinySurfer)).
 At work I deal with databases and __SQL__ to create different GUIs in __C#__ (.NET Framework) 💻.
 In my free time I look at some __HTML__, __CSS__ and __Javascript__ for creating websites und __Python__ for data analysis 🌎.
 Over time, I have gained a lot of experience in data science, software development and machine learning.

+I will now help out in the project: [DEFEAT CORONA](https://www.defeat-corona.de/).

 _"Essentially, all models are wrong, but some are useful" - George E.P.
 Box_

 Publications: